 The One Boutique Consultancy Metric That Tells It All

-Many KPIs can uncover insights into various aspects of a boutique consultancy business: proposal win rates, gross margins, revenue growth, cost of acquisition, client retention rate, client lifetime value, and so on.
+Many KPIs can uncover insights into various aspects of a boutique consultancy business, such as proposal win rates, gross margins, revenue growth, cost of acquisition, client retention rate, client lifetime value, etc.

 I’m a big proponent of collecting and analysing performance data.
 It is imperative to clearly understand what a business is doing right and identify weak points.